Hearty Cavolo Nero, Borlotti Bean and Smoked Bacon Soup

 - 100g cavalo nero shredded

-Return the smoked bacon to the pan and deglaze with the white wine, cook until all the caramelised bits that got stuck to the pan have dissolved and the wine becomes glossy around the vegetables.
+Deglaze with the white wine, cook until the wine becomes glossy around the vegetables.

-Add the stock and bring the soup to a gentle simmer, cook for about 15 minutes, add the drained cooked borlotti beans ( I used fresh borlotti beans and added them raw at this stage but if you use tinned or dried they must be cooked before they are added at this stage).
+Add the stock and bring the soup to a gentle simmer over medium heat, cook for about 15 minutes, add the drained cooked borlotti beans and simmer for further 5 minutes.

-Bring the soup back to the simmer and simmer for 10 minutes, add the shredded cavalo nero and simmer for a further 6 minutes, taste and adjust the seasoning if needed.
+Add the shredded cavalo nero and simmer for a further 5 minutes, taste and adjust the seasoning if needed.